Water engineers are responsible for the supply of clean water, the disposal of wastewater and sewage and the prevention

 Most water engineers have a civil engineering background.
-This may be preferred for some roles, but it is possible to become a chartered engineer (CEng) by following up a degree in the environmental or physical sciences with an approved MSc in engineering.
+This may be preferred for some roles, but it's possible to become a chartered engineer (CEng) by following up a degree in the environmental or physical sciences with an approved MSc in engineering.
 This route may be attractive to employers with a particular focus on environmental management and protection, like those that work with natural water systems.

 Engineering degrees must be accredited by the appropriate engineering body, for example, the Institution of Civil Engineers (ICE) to progress to CEng.
 For a list of accredited qualifications see the Engineering Council.

 It's also possible to become a chartered scientist (CSci) or chartered environmentalist (CEnv).
 Details for these registrations are available from the Chartered Institution of Water and Environmental Management (CIWEM).

 An HND or foundation degree in an engineering or science subject can lead to employment at technician level.
-With evidence of further learning and experience, it is possible to upgrade to the incorporated engineer (IEng) qualification.
+With evidence of further learning and experience, it's possible to upgrade to the incorporated engineer (IEng) qualification.
 The water industry offers plenty of scope to work at this level.